 Much of my childhood was spent under the supervision of smart Anthroposophists.
-I saw no inherent contradiction.
-The teachers at the Waldorf school I attended seemed to be quite intelligent, and they embraced Anthroposophy.
-No contradiction.
-I tended to accept my teachers’ apparent evaluation of themselves: They were very “deep” and very “good” — far more so than virtually anyone outside the school.
+I saw no inherent contradiction between my teachers' manifest intelligence and their gauzy, mystical otherworldliness.
+I tended to accept my teachers’ apparent opinion of themselves: They were very “deep” and very “good” — far more so than virtually anyone outside the school.
 They “knew” things that most other people didn’t know, and while they kept mum about much of their knowledge, they imparted enough to wow me.

 These days, understanding how weird Anthroposophy is, I do see a contradiction.
 How can smart people believe such nonsense as the doctrines of Anthroposophy?
 I’ve offered some answers.
 [See "Inside Scoop".]
 Here are a few more.
 I will quote from, and paraphrase, several authors.
 There will be some overlap between the points made by the authors, but I'll try to hold the repetitions to a minimum by keeping things concise.

 Michael Shermer is the author of WHY PEOPLE BELIEVE WEIRD THINGS (Henry Holt, 2002).
 Some of his conclusions apply quite well to Anthroposophy.
 Here are Shermer’s explanations for the acceptance of weird beliefs by all sorts of people, intelligent and not-so-intelligent.
 (The applications of Shermer's points to Anthroposophy are my own contribution.)

 • CREDO CONSOLANS [I believe what consoles me]: “The reason people believe weird things is because they want to.
 It feels good.
 It is comforting.
 It is consoling.” [p.
 275.]